Yellow Submarine (film): Plot

 Reuniting with Young Fred and reviving the apple-bonked Lord Mayor, they look upon Pepperland's now-miserable, grey landscape.
 The Beatles dress up as Sgt.
 Pepper's Lonely Hearts Club Band, steal some instruments, and rally the land to rebellion ("Sgt.
 Pepper's Lonely Hearts Club Band" and "With A Little Help From My Friends").
 The Chief Blue Meanie retaliates by sending out the Dreadful Flying Glove, which John defeats ("All You Need Is Love").
 Pepperland is restored to colour as its residents revive and flowers re-bloom.
 Ringo uses the hole in his pocket to release the Lonely Hearts Club Band, and they join the Beatles in combating the Meanies' multi-headed dog ("Hey Bulldog").
 Ringo then rescues Jeremy, who performs some "transformation magic" on the Chief Blue Meanie, causing the Meanie to bloom roses and sadly concede defeat.
-John extends an offer of friendship, and the Chief Blue Meanie has a change of heart and accepts, confessing that he is related to the Bluebird of Happiness.
+John extends an offer of friendship, and the Chief Blue Meanie has a change of heart, sheds a tear and accepts, confessing that he is related to the Bluebird of Happiness.
 The Beatles, the Blue Meanies and the Pepperlandians then celebrate their new peace and love ("It's All Too Much").

-The film ends with a segment featuring the real Beatles, who playfully show their souvenirs from their journey: George has the submarine's motor, Paul has "a little 'love'," and Ringo has "half a hole" in his pocket (having apparently given the other half to Jeremy, though Paul recommends to "fix it to keep his mind from wondering").
+The film ends with a segment featuring the real Beatles, who playfully show their souvenirs from their journey: George has the submarine's motor, Paul has "a little 'love'," and Ringo has "half a hole" in his pocket (having apparently given the other half to Jeremy, though Paul recommends to "fix it to keep his mind from wandering").
 John, looking through a telescope, tells the group, and the audience, that "newer and bluer Meanies have been sighted within the vicinity of this theatre" and that everyone will need to sing to ensure the audience escapes.
 The Beatles then lead the audience in a sing along to "All Together Now", which ends with translations of the song's title in various languages appearing in sequence on the screen.